UW-GDA/uruguay_droughts/README.md

-# Evaluating frequency and severity of wind and meteorological in Uruguay
+# Evaluating the frequency and severity of wind and meteorological droughts in Uruguay

 ## Member
 Hernán Querbes